inno-se/the-guide/README.md

 - Record your agreement in a format that won't let these people accuse you of making them fail the course.

+  For example, write their new roles and responsibilities in the [Project Charter](#project-charter).

 ## Feedback loop